XRPLF/xrpl-dev-portal/content/tutorials/quickstart/transfer-nftokens.md

 ```

-Get the standby wallet and connect to the XRPL.
+Get the standby wallet and connect to the ledger.

 ```